Characters: Worm Sponsored Heroes

 - Reasonable Authority Figure: Is willing to work with the Undersiders when their interests align.

 - The Sleepless: She technically doesn't sleep — when she does put her head down, instead of dreaming, she remembers, eidetically.
 She doesn't do it much.
+This is due to her passenger being extremely restless.

 - Superhero Packing Heat: She is accompanied by a semi-sentient energy that can transform into modern military armaments.